F5Networks/f5-ci-docs/usage-marathon-poc.rst

 satisfied with the completion of these steps.

-As a participant in the Container Integration beta program, you were granted access to an AWS CloudFormation template called **TODO**.
+As a participant in the Container Integration beta program, you were granted access to an AWS CloudFormation template called f5-ci.beta.cloudformation.json.
 Download this CloudFormation template and start it in your account.

-Inputs:
+Parameters:

-KeyName: You must select an SSH keypair that is configured in AWS.
+*KeyName*: You must select an SSH keypair that is configured in AWS.
 You'll need this to log in to the VMs that are started.

-AdminLocation: This is a CIDR subnet that is configured to limit access to the stack that is produced.
+*AdminLocation*: This is a CIDR subnet that is configured to limit access to the stack that is produced.
 Only IPs in this subnet can get to the BIG-IP, Mesos, or Marathon administrative interface.
 The default is "0.0.0.0/0" which allows access from any host.
+You may want to restrict access to just your external ip (e.g. 63.149.112.92/32).
+There are several ways to find your external IP address (this may not necessarily be the IP address of your local host).
+For instance, on Linux, you can issue the command "curl https://api.ipify.org" and it will display your external IP address.

-BIGIPRegKey: Use the evaluation registration key that was provided to you as a member of the beta program.
+*BIGIPRegKey*: Use the evaluation registration key that was provided to you as a member of the beta program.

-**TODO: Any EULAs for Mesosphere?
-Hopefully getting rid of that**

 All other inputs leave at their default.

+Outputs:

-Once the stack is set up, check the stack outputs:
+Once the stack is set up, you will have a BigIP running along side the MesoSphere DC/OS environment.
+The CFT outputs will provide the necessary information for accessing these resources

-BIGIPAdminUI: Navigate to this URL in a browser and log in with the username "admin" and the password from the *BIGIPAdminPassword* output.
+*BIGIPAdminUI*: Navigate to this URL in a browser and log in with the username "admin" and the password from the *BIGIPAdminPassword* output.
+A special partition named 'mesos' should have been created just for the demo.

-MarathonUI: Navigate to this URL in a browser and confirm that you see a Marathon user interface, with no applications running.
+*MarathonUI*: Navigate to this URL in a browser and confirm that you see a Marathon user interface, with no applications running.

 Step 4: Deploy f5-marathon-lb (CSI)
 -----------------------------------